Concordium/concordium-java-sdk/README.md

 Sends funds from one account to another with an associated `Memo`.

 - Register Data
-Sends arbitary byte data to be registered on chain.
+Registers a maximum of 256 bytes on the chain.

 ## Exceptions and general error handling